 (1) Oversee surveillance and institute any recommendations necessary for investigation, prevention, and containment of nosocomial and clinical infectious diseases of both patients and staff at all facilities operated by CHRI and subject to TJC standards.

 (2) The chairperson of the committee and the hospital epidemiologist, in consultation with the director of medical affairs of the CHRI, will take necessary actions to prevent and control emerging spread or outbreaks of infections; isolate communicable and infectious patients as indicated; and obtain all necessary cultures in emergent situations when the responsible medical staff member is unavailable.

-The leadership council for clinical quality, safety and service shall consist of members appointed pursuant to the university hospital's medical staff bylaws, and shall include the senior vice president for health sciences, the dean of the college of medicine and the chairperson of the professional affairs committee of the Wexner medical center board as ex officio members without a vote, and the director of medical affairs and chief of staff as voting members.
-The chief quality officer shall be the chairperson of the leadership council for clinical quality, safety and service.
-The leadership council for clinical quality, safety and service shall authorize policy groups to be formed to accomplish necessary hospital and medical staff functions on behalf of the CHRI and university hospitals.
+The quality leadership council shall consist of members appointed pursuant to the university hospital's medical staff bylaws, and shall include the senior vice president for health sciences, the dean of the college of medicine and the chairperson of the professional affairs committee of the Wexner medical center board as ex officio members without a vote, and the director of medical affairs and chief of staff as voting members.
+The chief quality officer shall be the chairperson of the quality leadership council.
+The quality leadership council shall authorize policy groups to be formed to accomplish necessary hospital and medical staff functions on behalf of the CHRI and university hospitals.

-CHRI representatives on the leadership council for clinical quality, safety and service shall be appointed as provided in the CHRI bylaws.
+CHRI representatives on the quality leadership council shall be appointed as provided in the CHRI bylaws.

 (A) Duties include:

 (1) To design and implement systems and initiatives to enhance clinical care and outcomes throughout the integrated health care delivery systems.